ghoulmann/cs-curriculum/year_4.rst

 -----------------------------------

 * Collaborate on a successful open source project: provide support, documentation, debugging, etc
-* In an interpreted language, write a cross-platform....
+* In an interpreted language, write a cross-platform application that stores and retrieves data...user interface...original application, license, documentation.
+Published solution.

 Learning Objectives
 -------------------